Kelly Taylor

 Kelly Marlene Taylor, portrayed by Jennie Garth, is the lead female character of Beverly Hills, 90210 for the majority of the show's duration.
 Initially presented as a "spoiled teen vixen", the role was gradually expanded by producers.
-Subsequently, Kelly became instrumental in launching the first spin-off, was written with a more compassionate demeanor, overcame several perils and personal challenges, and attracted many romantic suitors and triangles.
+Subsequently, Kelly became instrumental in launching the first spin-off, and, being written with a more compassionate demeanor, overcame several perils and personal challenges, and attracted many romantic suitors and triangles.
 Appearing for the entirety of the series' run, the character is noted for her development from youth to adulthood.

 Kelly appears prominently in a majority of the shows that compose the Beverly Hills, 90210 franchise.
 In addition to her role in launching the spin-off Melrose Place, Garth was the first performer from the original show to be cast in the third spin-off, 90210.
 Having appeared in the most series premieres, as well as the most episodes of any figure throughout the continuity, she is the de facto central character of the Beverly Hills, 90210 franchise.

 Garth's portrayal has earned recognition from critics and co-stars.
 In a 1995 article on the actress, TV Guide's Mary Murphy stated that, "Her signature role—the sensitive, seductive, and tortured Kelly Taylor—tapped into the very essence of teenage angst and brought her a huge cult following."
 Actors Jason Priestley, Grant Show, and Sara Foster have expressed admiration for Garth's work.
 In a 2009 article, Nellie Andreeva of The Hollywood Reporter called the character of Kelly "organic to 90210's setting."